redhat-cap-exchange/dev_competition/README.md

 ## How can I sign-up?

-In order to participate, you have to sign-up to our Slack workspace first and get an account on GitHub (in case you do not have one already).
-The [sign-up guide](https://github.com/redhatgsiexchange/dev_competition/blob/master/SIGNUP.md) explains how to register and how to propose a project.
+In order to participate, you have to sign-up to our Slack workspace first and also get an account on GitHub, in case you do not have one already.
+The [sign-up guide](https://github.com/redhatgsiexchange/dev_competition/blob/master/SIGNUP.md) explains the registration process and how to propose a project.

 ## Where do I get additional information?